$N$-Branching random walk with $\alpha$-stable spine: Speed of the N -branching random walk

 Consequently if $x^N_n(1) \geq -(1 - 2\epsilon)\nu_N n$, there exists an individual in the $N$-BRW that has a sequence of descendants of length $m_N$ staying above the line of slope $-(1-\epsilon)\nu_N$.
 This happens with probability at most $n N \rho(m_N,(1-\epsilon)\nu_N)$.
 We conclude from these observations that for any $\epsilon>0$ and $N \geq 1$ large enough

 \end{proof}

-\begin{proof}[Proof of the upper bound of Theorem \ref{thm:main}] We observe that the maximal displacement at time $n$ in the $N$-BRW is bounded from above by the maximum of $N$ independent branching random walks.
+\begin{proof}[Proof of the upper bound of Theorem \ref{thm:main}] Let $X^N$ be an $N$-BRW starting from $N\delta_0$.
+We note that the maximal displacement at time $n$ in the $N$-BRW is bounded from above by the maximum of $N$ independent branching random walks starting from $0$.
 By \eqref{eqn:maxdis}, for any $y \geq 0$ and $n \in \N$ we have $\P(x^N_n(1) \geq y) \leq N e^{-y}$.